overmindtech/k8s-source/README.md

 helm uninstall overmind-kube-source
 ```

+**NOTE:** Currently the source won't appear in your "Sources" list in Overmind since it's running on your infrastructure, not ours.
+We'll improve this soon.

 ## Support

 This source will support all Kubernetes versions that are currently maintained in the kubernetes project.
 The list can be found here: https://kubernetes.io/releases/